ead3471/foodgram-project-react/README.md

 git clone git@github.com:ead3471/foodgram-project-react.git
 ```

- - navigate to the infra folder
+ - Navigate to the infra folder
 ```
 cd foodgram-project-react/infra
 ```

- - rename file .env_example to .env and correct values (you can leave everything as it is)
+ - Rename file .env_example to .env and correct values (you can leave everything as it is)

   - Connect to your server
  ```